Season 1, Episode 1: Pilot20 January 1998

 The class movie hits some trouble, giving Dawson an advantage.
 Joey falls in love with a visitor to the town.
 Pacey's school achievements and his relationship with Tamara intensify.
 Dawson brings his feelings about Jen out into the open.

 Season 1, Episode 4: Discovery10 February 1998

-Dawson turns to Jen for comfort after learning about his mom's affair with her co-anchor Bob, as well as Joey's knowledge of it.
-But he regrets doing so when Jen tells him some of her own problems involving her promiscuity and the real reason why her parents forced her to move to Capeside.
-Meanwhile, Pacey and Tamera continue to temp fate with their sordid fling, which gets compromised when Dawson accidentally videotapes it.
+Dawson turns to Jen for comfort after learning about his mom's affair with her co-anchor, Bob, as well as Joey's knowledge of it.
+But he regrets doing so when Jen tells him some of her own problems involving her promiscuity and the real reason her parents forced her to move to Capeside.
+Meanwhile, Pacey and Tamara continue to temp fate with their affair, which was compromised because Dawson accidentally videotaped it.

 Season 1, Episode 5: Hurricane17 February 1998

 When a major hurricane strikes Capeside, all the principal characters take refuge in the Leery home, including Joey's very pregnant older sister Bessie and her boyfriend, where Jen's overly religious grandmother does not hide her bigotry towards them.
 Also, Dawson rages at Jen about her past and at Joey for not confiding in him about her mother's philandering.
 But when Mitch learns about Gail's affair, he angrily storms out of the house, leaving a tormented Dawson to deal with the fallout.
 Meanwhile, Pacey takes shelter at Tamara's beach house with his brother Doug, a local policeman, where he ruins his brother's chances to hook up with Tamara by secretly telling her that Doug is gay.